 Both Anti-DDoS Pro and Anti-DDoS Premium allow you to create custom mitigation policies.
 A custom mitigation policy allows you to apply a scenario-specific template for high-traffic scenarios, such as new service launches and Double 11.
 You can create custom mitigation policies based on your business requirements.

-Scenario-specific templates are available when you create a custom policy.
-When you create a custom policy, you must select a template and specify a target to apply the policy.
-Currently, the target must be a domain name.
-A custom policy is valid only during the specified validity period.
-During the validity period, the custom policy takes precedence over standard protection policies.
+Scenario-specific templates are provided for you to create custom mitigation policies.
+When you create a custom mitigation policy, you must select a template and specify one or more assets for the policy.
+The assets include domain names and IP addresses that are added to Anti-DDoS Pro and Anti-DDoS Premium.
+A custom mitigation policy is valid only during a specified period of time.
+During the specified period, the custom mitigation policy takes effect instead of the standard mitigation policy.

-- If you enable these policies during an activity, the manual configuration takes precedence.
+- If you enable these features during the activity, the manual configuration takes effect.

 - Log on to the Anti-DDoS Pro console.

-- In the top navigation bar, select the region of your Anti-DDoS instance.
+- In the top navigation bar, select the region where your services are deployed.